-The drip tray or trays (depending on model) are located under the cooktop.
+Located beneath the cooktop are two drip trays.
 If you have a griddle or a grille there will also be a tray liner.
 The drip trays and liners are made of stainless steel.
 The drip trays are on rollers so they are easy to remove and replace.